bwsw/cs-powerdns-integration/README.md

 # CloudStack Event-based Integration for PowerDNS

 The service creates A, AAAA and PTR records in PowerDNS for newly created virtual machines and removes those records when VMs are being removed.
 The service uses PowerDNS with MySQL backend.
-Currently only records for ip/ipv6 directly attached to VM is supported.
-Domain suffixes defined for CloudStack domains are supported.
-Resulting A, AAAA records a constructed as vm-name.domain-suffix-name, where ```domain-suffix-name``` is a domain suffix defined for CloudStack domain.
+Currently, only records for IP/IPv6 directly attached to VMs are supported.
+Domain suffixes defined for CloudStack domains are supported, Domain suffixes defined for CloudStack accounts are supported.
+Resulting A, AAAA records a constructed as vm-name.domain-suffix-name, where ```domain-suffix-name``` is a domain's domain name suffix or account's domain name suffix defined for the CloudStack domain.

+The service also supports group-based A, AAAA records which help to create fault-tolerant, load-balanced services with DNS and CDN providers like CloudFlare.

 ## Supported CS versions